Human Rights Act 2004: Part 3 – Civil and political Rights: Protection from torture and cruel, inhuman or degrading way

-The following section prohibits torture of individuals, medical or scientific experimentation in the absence of freely obtain permission from the individual and the punishment and/or treatment of an individual in a ‘’cruel, inhuman, or degrading’’ manner.
+This section prohibits the torture of individuals, medical or scientific experimentation in the absence of freely obtain permission from the individual and the punishment and/or treatment of an individual in a "cruel, inhuman, or degrading" manner.

 Part 3 – Civil and political Rights: Protection of the family and children

-The Human Rights Act upholds the protection of family and children by establishing two focal points.
-Firstly, the Act maintains that family should be afforded protection within the community because it's the ‘’natural and basic group unit of society’’.
+This section upholds the protection of family and children by establishing two focal points.
+Firstly, the Act maintains that family should be afforded protection within the community because it's the "natural and basic group unit of society".
 Secondly, all children maintain the right to safety, unaccompanied by differentiation or prejudice.

 Part 3 – Civil and political Rights: Freedom of thought, conscience, religion and belief

-Section 14 supports an individual's right to freedom of ‘’thought, conscience and religion’’ by outlining two subsections.
-Firstly, the right to arrogate a religion or faith of ones choosing.
-What's more, the ability to express religion or faith by ‘’worship, observance, practice and teaching’’ is instilled.
+This section supports an individual's right to freedom of "thought, conscience and religion" by outlining two subsections.
+Firstly, the right to arrogate a religion or faith of one's choosing, as well as the ability to express religion or faith by "worship, observance, practice and teaching".
 This definition extends publicly or privately on an individual or collective basis.
-Secondly, no individual can be pressurised into narrowing their freedom to maintain or express their faith through ‘’worship, observance, practice or teaching’’.
+Secondly, no individual can be pressurised into narrowing their freedom to maintain or express their faith through "worship, observance, practice and teaching".